ShaharPrishMSFT/Zod/README.md

 - `./formalai.configuration.custom/` - Custom files and personality for configuration
 - `./formalai.lang.custom/` - Custom files and personality for language design and implementation
 - `./zod.it.custom/` - Custom files and personality for IT automation
+- `./formalai.generalist.custom/` - Custom files and personality for general use cases

 ### Custom Folder Structure
 Each .custom folder must: